Big Bully (film): Reception

-The film was a box office bomb, grossing only $2,042,530 from an estimated $15 million budget.
+The film was a box-office bomb, grossing only $2,042,530 from an estimated $15 million budget.

 The film was a critical failure, with a 0% rating on Rotten Tomatoes based on reviews from 8 critics.

-Lisa Schwarzbaum of Entertainment Weekly gave the film a grade C and wrote: "within its genre (i.e., corny dum-dum comedies ostensibly appealing to young boys but actually appealing to their 35-year-old movie-exec dads nostalgic for their childhoods), [the film] is not a big stinker.
+Lisa Schwarzbaum of Entertainment Weekly gave the film a grade of C and wrote: "within its genre (i.e., corny dum-dum comedies ostensibly appealing to young boys but actually appealing to their 35-year-old movie-exec dads nostalgic for their childhoods), [the film] is not a big stinker.
 There are a few satisfyingly funny lines of dialogue, and there are two sly throwaway appearances."

 Audiences surveyed by CinemaScore gave the film a grade of "C" on a scale of A+ to F.

 Arnold tied with Pauly Shore for a 1996 Razzie Award in part for his role in Big Bully as well as for Carpool and The Stupids.
 He also "won" Worst Actor for the same movies at the 1996 Stinkers Bad Movie Awards; said movies were also dishonourable mentions for Worst Picture.